Names Kadoza

 Miuranosuke Arashi Kichisaburô II

-March 1795: Chikamatsu Monzaemon's drama "Komochi Yamamba", which was originally written for the puppet theater, is adapted to Kabuki for the first time, in Ôsaka at the Kado no Shibai.
-It is successfully staged from the 11th of March to the 27th of April with the following casting:
+3rd lunar month of 1795: Chikamatsu Monzaemon's drama "Komochi Yamanba", which was originally written for the puppet theater, was adapted for Kabuki for the first time, in Ôsaka at the Kado no Shibai.
+It was successfully staged from the 11th of March to the 27th of April with the following casting:

 Roles Actors